TRAVELING WITH YOUR PET

 YOUR PET AS CHECKED LUGGAGE OR MANIFEST CARGO

 So what if your pet is too big for cabin travel?
 You can have your pet travel as checked luggage or as manifest cargo.
 But what is the difference?
 In both situations, the pet travels in a pressure and temperature controlled hold.
 It turns out that cargo is probably a better experience for your pet.
-In fact, many airlines no longer allow for pets to fly as checked luggage because of problems.
+In fact, many airlines no longer allow for pets to fly as checked luggage for reasons that will become obvious below.

 - Check in happens at main terminal.